Tomasz-Zdeb/Angular-Sandbox/README.md

 Step by step guide on [Angular](https://angular.io/) framework with code examples.

+> Please take into account that some examples imported to this guide may be provided under different licensing terms than this guide.

 ## What is Angular

 **Angular** is a **JavaScript** framework, that uses **HTML**, **CSS** and **TypeScript** to build client-side applications.